-The 2022 Atlantic hurricane season takes place from June 1 through November 30.
+The 2023 Atlantic hurricane season takes place from June 1 through November 30.
 With an increase in storms and damages from year to year, it’s more important than ever to make sure your assets are protected in the event of a natural disaster.

 Check the Details of Your Insurance Policy

 Flood Insurance.
-It’s a common misconception that flood damage is included in homeowners insurance policies, but that is not the case.
-Damage from stormwater, an overflowing body of water, or other similar events are not covered.
-FEMA estimates that just one inch of floodwater can cause up to $25,000 in damages, so a flood insurance policy is an essential protection for homeowners.
+It’s a common misconception that flood damage coverage is included in homeowners insurance policies, but that is not the case.
+Damage resulting from stormwater, an overflowing body of water, or other similar events typically are not covered.
+The Federal Emergency Management Agency (FEMA) estimates that just one inch of floodwater can cause up to $25,000 in damage, so a flood insurance policy is an important protection for homeowners.

 Know Your Hurricane Deductible & Other Costs

-Update Your Policy to Reflect Your Insurance Needs
+Update Your Policy to Reflect Your Needs

 To safeguard your belongings ahead of an unpredictable hurricane season, review your current policies and get with your insurance advisor to ensure you’re properly protected and prepared for whatever may come your way this season.